The airshow is free to attend.

 No BBQs or gas stoves are allowed at the airshow – it’s much safer to support the onsite food and drink traders or bring a picnic.
 Open fires, fire pits and fire bowls are not permitted at any time on our beaches or promenades.

 Toilets will be located throughout the event the site.
-Plase find a map of locations below.
+Locations will be posted soon.

 Yes, there are accessible toilets at each toilet bank.